MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-restrictions-set.md

 ## Limitations

 * Enrollment restrictions are applied to users.
-For enrollment scenarios that are not user-driven, such as Windows Autopilot self-deploying mode, bulk enrollment (WCD), or Azure Virtual desktop, Intune enforces the default policy.
+For enrollment scenarios that aren't user-driven, such as Windows Autopilot self-deploying mode, bulk enrollment (WCD), or Azure Virtual desktop, Intune enforces the default policy.

-* Device limit restrictions cannot be applied to devices in the following Windows enrollment scenarios, because these scenarios utilize shared device mode:
+* Device limit restrictions can't be applied to devices in the following Windows enrollment scenarios, because these scenarios utilize shared device mode:

   * Co-managed enrollments
   * Group Policy (GPO) enrollments